 Maria Sharapova’s driving forehand doesn’t really fill me with wonder and excitement, but I am full of admiration for her drive to succeed.

 She burst onto the tennis scene as a 17-year-old in 2004, beating two-time defending champion Serena Williams in the Wimbledon final, but having reached the top of the rankings herself, her career went into decline from late 2008 after a long absence due to injury.
-Read the rest of this entry »
+FULL POST

 All is not well at Stamford Bridge.
 As the most important match of their season looms large, Chelsea’s dressing room looks to be in disarray.